-Interview attire is key to your success.
+I don’t have to mention this twice, but your interview attire is key to your success.

 Do not be surprised if you find yourself in a group interview where other applicants are in the room at the same time.
 I would advise taking the stance that you are in a round-table discussion where there must be a give and take between you and the other applicants present, while remembering you must stand out in the eyes of the medical school admissions committee.
 It is important for you provide relevant answers, respect others, and still achieve the goal of being offered a spot in the medical school class.

 Once you’re invited to a medical school interview the ball is in your court.
 Basically, the medical school knows you are good enough on paper to be accepted but there’s one final hurdle.

 The admissions committee wants to know how you are as a person and if you have personal characteristics that will make a good doctor.

 Throughout your premed career you’ve taken practice tests, went to office hours and used tutors to ensure that you knew the material cold and you really want to do the same when it comes to your medical school interviews.